Jhon Arias (footballer)

-Jhon Adolfo Arias Andrade (born 21 September 1997) is a Colombian professional footballer who plays as winger or attacking midfielder for Premier League club Wolverhampton Wanderers and the Colombia national team.
+Jhon Adolfo Arias Andrade (born 21 September 1997) is a Colombian professional footballer who plays as wide midfielder or attacking midfielder for Campeonato Brasileiro Série A club Palmeiras and the Colombia national team.

-After beginning his career in Colombia with Patriotas, he moved to América de Cali, where he won the Categoría Primera A Finalización in 2020.
+After beginning his career in Colombia with Patriotas, he moved to América de Cali, where he won the Categoría Primera A in 2020.
 He later joined Santa Fe before transferring to Brazil with Fluminense.
 In 2022, he won the Campeonato Carioca, and in 2023 he added another Campeonato Carioca and the Copa Libertadores, while being named to the Campeonato Carioca Team of the Year, the Copa Libertadores Team of the Tournament, the Campeonato Brasileiro Série A Team of the Year, and the South American Team of the Year.
 In 2024, he won the Recopa Sudamericana, and in 2025 he was named to the FIFA Club World Cup Team of the Tournament.
 Later that year, he transferred to Wolverhampton Wanderers, signing a four-year contract with an option for an additional year.

-At international level, Arias debuted for Colombia in 2022 and was part of the squad that finished runners-up at the 2024 Copa América.
+Arias made his senior international debut for Colombia in 2022, and was part of the squad that finished runners-up at the 2024 Copa América.